Trees, length spectra for rational maps via barycentric extensions and Berkovich spaces: Introduction

 where $q = |C|$ and $z \in \phi(C)$.
 The collection $(L(C, [f]): C\in \mathscr{S}) \in \R_{+}^\mathscr{S}$ will be called the {\em marked length spectrum} of $[f]$.
-As $[f]$ varies over the hyperbolic component, we are interested in understanding how the length spectrum changes.
-In particular, we will investigate the behavior of the length spectrum for a degenerating sequence $[f_n]$ via the limiting dynamics $F$ on the ends of the tree.
+As $[f]$ varies over the hyperbolic component, we aim to understand how the length spectrum changes.
+In particular, we will investigate the behavior of the length spectrum for a degenerating sequence $[f_n]$ via the limiting dynamics $F$.